1923 federal intervention in Rio de Janeiro: Federal boycott

 The federal attitude was one of boycott; according to Hélio Silva, "it was an unprecedented fact to isolate the State [Rio de Janeiro] from the Federation, making the exercise of administration impossible".
 The federal authorities did not correspond with the Raul Fernandes government.
 Postal and telegraphic correspondence was only delivered to members of the government when addressed by name.
 Payment of checks or postal orders issued by the countryside collection stations did not reach the state treasurer.
 Captain Cavalcanti, Raul Fernandes' military assistant, was arrested for three days on the orders of the Federal District police chief, marshal Carneiro da Fontoura.
 The Rio police seized and transferred two official Rio cars to the Sodré government.

 Raul Fernandes tried to quell the riots with his Police Force.
 According to his and Ramiro Braga's reports, when he managed to gather loyal police officers (15 soldiers and one officer) for an operation in Friburgo, they were prevented from boarding at the train station by the army.
 With the authority granted by the state of emergency, the commander of the 2nd Battalion of Caçadores would have personally appeared at the police headquarters to prohibit the departure of detachments to the countryside, as "the commander of that army unit had considered that (...) as my Government needed support from the federal force to comply with habeas corpus, it should not deploy the state police".
 On 9 January the police retired to the barracks of the 2nd Battalion of Caçadores, refusing to obey the Fernandes government.
 A Rua celebrated: "the State police force joined the government of Mr. Feliciano Sodré".
 According to Julião de Castro, before this maneuver, the officers most loyal to Nilism were called to testify in a police investigation, facilitating the co-optation of the rest of them.

+Intervention

+Presidential decrees

+At 11:00 on 10 January, ill and bedridden, Artur Bernardes signed Decrees No. 15,922, for federal intervention in Rio de Janeiro, and No. 15,923, instructing the interventor.
+Aurelino Leal would assume the state Executive as interventor, replacing Raul Fernandes.
+A renowned law professor and lawyer, he was the one who drafted the outline of the decrees.
+The Minister of Justice cut some of the items.
+Leal was a former police chief in the Venceslau Brás administration (1914–1918), when he repressed the strike movements of the late decade, head of the pro-Bernardes electoral campaign in Bahia and until then uninvolved in Rio de Janeiro politics.
+His contacts with Nilism were greater than with the opposition; he had been a lawyer at the firm Guinle & Irmão, together with Raul Fernandes, and worked with Nilo Peçanha in the Venceslau Brás government.
+It is likely that his name was Bernardes' personal choice and not that of the Rio de Janeiro opposition.
+As a constitutionalist, he considered the intervention correct.
+He was a weighty name, but was still received with "flagrant outrage" in Rio de Janeiro, according to his biographer Hamilton Leal.